Coming Up In October @ PFPL

 Game Night/Game Day

 Join us for some lively game sessions where people bring their favorite games to share!
 Some games will also be provided for your enjoyment.
-This month, the featured game will be The Game of Life.
-If you have your own copy of Life, please feel free to bring it in to share.
+This month, the featured game will be Magic: The Gathering.
 You are also welcome to bring any game of your choosing or select from our library-provided games.
 It's a fun and friendly day where new friendships are formed and old friendships are rekindled over shared games, quests, and friendly competition.

 Registration is strongly recommended!